duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 > FAA issues an AD → Manufacturer publishes a Service Bulletin → Operator creates an Engineering Order → Engineer signs off → AMTs perform the task.

 To manage this complex environment, each airline develops a **Maintenance Program**—a strategic philosophy for maintaining aircraft efficiently and in compliance.
-Notably, Delta TechOps even assists smaller carriers in developing their programs.
+Delta TechOps even assists smaller carriers in developing their programs.

 ---